 - Best Citrus to Use in Cake: This cake is best with just lemon, just lime, or a combination of both or either of those with another citrus such as orange, blood orange, or grapefruit.
 I don’t recommend skipping the lemon or lime because other citrus flavors don’t come through very much on their own.
 I like using an equal combination of lemon, lime, and orange.

-- Cream Cheese in Frosting & Update 3/15/22: Do not use cream cheese spread and do not use the entire 8 ounce block– you only need 6 ounces.
+- Cream Cheese in Frosting: Do not use cream cheese spread and do not use the entire 8 ounce brick—you only need 6 ounces.
 Make sure it is full fat.
 I have best luck with Philadelphia brand cream cheese in this frosting.
-I increased heavy cream from 1 cup (240ml) to 1 and 1/2 cups (360ml) to yield a slightly sturdier frosting.

 - Amount of Cake Batter & Other Size Cakes or Cupcakes: This recipe yields between 3.5 – 4 cups of batter, which is helpful if you need it for different Cake Pan Sizes & Conversions.
 Because of its light yet moist texture, this cake is best as a layer cake or as cupcakes.
 I have not tested this as a 1 layer 9-inch cake.
-For a 3 layer 8-inch cake, I recommend making this lemon layer cake instead and scaling up the frosting by using one 8-ounce (225g) block cream cheese, 1 cup (120g) confectioners’ sugar, 2 teaspoons vanilla extract, and 1 and 1/2 cups (360ml) heavy cream.
+For a 3 layer 8-inch cake, I recommend making this lemon layer cake instead and scaling up the frosting by using one 8-ounce (225g) block cream cheese, 1 cup (120g) confectioners’ sugar, 2 teaspoons vanilla extract, and 1 and 3/4 cups (420ml) heavy cream.
 Keep the lemon curd amount the same since this recipe makes plenty.
 Feel free to use a combination of citrus in that cake, but be warned that no flavor comes through quite like lemon.
 I strongly encourage you to keep that cake as a lemon flavored cake.
 For 1 dozen cupcakes, fill cupcake liners 2/3 full.
 Bake at 350°F (177°C) for 18-22 minutes.
 A toothpick inserted in the middle will come out clean when they’re done.
-After cupcakes cool, carve a hole in the center (this post has a visual for filling cupcakes) and fill with 1 heaping teaspoon lemon curd.
+After cupcakes cool, carve a hole in the center (like I do for these chocolate covered strawberry cupcakes) and fill with 1 heaping teaspoon lemon curd.
 Top with whipped frosting.
 Feel free to mix some lemon curd into the frosting, too.

 Keywords: citrus cake